alinucu47/alinucu47/README.md

-- 👋 Hi, I’m @Mihai Corduneanu
+- 👋 Hi, I’m @Alinucu 47
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning python, docker, django javascript  ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me MihaiCorduneanu@pm.me
+- 📫 How to reach me

 <!---
 alinucu47/alinucu47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.